drizzt/stompserver/README.txt

 == FEATURES/PROBLEMS:

 Handles basic message queue processing
+Does not support any server to server messaging (although you could write a client to do this) Server Id is not being well initialized

 == SYNOPSYS: